Dssix/Aetherquill/docs/01_Architecture_and_Philosophy.md

 -   **`useAppStore.ts`:** The store holds the current `theme` ('light' or 'dark') and a `toggleTheme` action.
 The user's preference is persisted to `localStorage`.
 -   **`useThemeManager.ts`:** A custom hook runs in `App.tsx`.
 It subscribes to the `theme` state in the store and is responsible for adding or removing the `.dark` class from the root `<html>` element.
 -   **Component Implementation:** All reusable components (`Card`, `Button`, etc.) and pages are styled using only the semantic Tailwind classes (e.g., `bg-card`, `text-foreground`).
 They **do not** use `dark:` prefixes, making them automatically theme-aware.
+---

+## 📦 The Grand Scriptorium: Monorepo Architecture

+Aetherquill is structured as a **monorepo** using NPM Workspaces.
+This means the entire project—both the frontend client and the future backend server—lives within a single top-level repository.
+This approach was chosen for several key benefits:

+-   **Unified Workspace:** The entire application can be managed from a single IntelliJ IDEA project and a single terminal, streamlining the development workflow.
+-   **Shared Code:** Most importantly, this structure allows for the easy sharing of code between different parts of the application.
+A dedicated `packages/common` directory can be created to hold shared TypeScript types (e.g., `Character`, `World`), ensuring that the frontend and backend are always speaking the exact same data language.
+-   **Simplified Dependency Management:** A single `npm install` command from the root directory installs all dependencies for all workspaces.

+The project is organized as follows:

+-   `/` (Root): Contains the master `package.json` that defines the workspaces.
+All development commands (e.g., `npm run dev`) should be run from here.
+-   `/packages/client/`: Contains the entire React + Vite frontend application (The **View**).
+-   `/packages/server/`: A reserved space for the future NestJS backend application (The **Model** and **Controller**).